 To this day, his loving friends share delightful Ted stories, of how he never met a stranger and was endlessly curious about others.
 A visitor to his home might leave four hours later, as Ted, eyes shining, would engage with them, talking about the people and history behind the many objects he collected.
 Ted felt if one sincerely took the time to look at objects, they would draw us into the circle creating the opportunity to cross diversities leading to a greater understanding of each other and our histories and heritage.

-Today, we continue to build on his legacy, committed to inspiring people of all ages and from all walks of life to be inquisitive and search beyond their own known experiences.
-Our current youth development and artist-led programs include the Hands-On Curatorial Program for high school students, now in its fifth year; Artist programs connecting with the public; and Coe in the Classroom.
-And, we host events and have several special exhibitions throughout the year, as well as partnering with arts and community groups.
+The Coe Center continues to build on his legacy, committed to inspiring people of all ages and from all walks of life to be inquisitive and search beyond their own known experiences.
+Our diverse array of programs includes the Hands-On Curatorial Program for high school students, now celebrating its tenth year of empowering young minds; collaborations with artists and nonprofit organizations; educational programs rooted in our rich collection and designed to engage the public; and the Coe in the Classroom initiative.
+Additionally, we host events and offer special exhibitions year-round.

 For those eager to delve deeper and wish to experience the Coe Center firsthand, we extend a warm invitation to contact us for a free tour.
 Join us in celebrating the enduring legacy of Ralph T. Coe, whose dedication to Indigenous arts and furthering understanding continues to inspire us all.